Take Action and Say Something

-Inspired by the series, and continuing our mission to spark conversation and inspire change, we've teamed with the National Alliance of Mental Illness on Say Something, a campaign that highlights the experiences of the 1 in 4 individuals living with mental illness to help de-stigmatize the issue, and help prioritize the passing of comprehensive mental health legislation.
+Inspired by the series Please Like Me, and continuing our mission to spark conversation and inspire change, we've teamed with the National Alliance of Mental Illness on Say Something, a campaign that highlights the experiences of the 1 in 4 individuals living with mental illness to help de-stigmatize the issue, and encourage Congress to prioritize passing comprehensive mental health legislation.

 One in four adults live with mental illness.

 It’s time for Congress to address the mental health crisis in this country.

 As of 2003, 1.4M veterans were identified as living with serious mental illness.

 Show your support of our vets.
 Take the pledge.

 At least 90 percent of all people who died by suicide were suffering from a mental illness at the time, most often depression.
 Recognizing warning signs of depression may help save a life.
 Learn how.
 Take the pledge.

 Nearly 60 million people experience a mental health condition each year.